-As part of our onboarding process, our program provides hands-on support for students who have never completed an online application, as well as support with navigating Canvas.
-We also offer a CRER 137 college readiness course to our 9-12th grade students to help prepare them for their post-secondary careers.
+As part of our onboarding process, our program provides hands-on support for students who have never completed an online application and support with navigating Canvas.
+We also offer a CRER 137 college readiness course to our 9-12th grade students to help prepare them for post-secondary careers.

 Pescadero High School is located in a very rural area and is part of the La Honda Unified School district.
 Many of these students' families are farm workers and have little access to services outside their area.
-By offering Dual Enrollment at their high school, we can bring the opportunity of college classes to them.
-Oxford Day Academy in East Palo Alto provides education to many students that are newcomers to this country.
+By offering Dual Enrollment at their high school, we can give them the opportunity of college classes.
+Oxford Day Academy in East Palo Alto provides education to many newcomers to this country.
 We provide hands-on English and Spanish support and several onboarding sessions throughout the semester.

 We have recently connected with Strong Workforce to receive more financial support for our dual enrollment students.
 Collaborating with the Strong Workforce department would help provide textbooks, transportation, food for field trips, supplies, and swag.
-The funds would also cover payments to independent contractors to provide workshops on networking, expanding your skills, and tips on how to apply and interview for a job.
+The funds would also cover payments to independent contractors to provide workshops on networking, expanding your skills, and tips on applying and interviewing for a job.